 The story of the missing men

 Most people in the Church have little or no say in what goes on.
 For a Roman Catholic, Anglican, Methodist or Baptist the leadership of the Church is dominated by men.
 They dominate not just the priesthood but the positions of Bishops or regional ministers.
-Yet as the gender gap grows the presence of women increasingly dominates many protestant Churches.
-Looking at it from a man's point of view most activity in the Church is by women for women.
+Yet as the gender gap grows the presence of women increasingly dominates most western Churches.
+Looking at it from a man’s point of view most activity in the Church is by women for women.

 Trend